sasha-seagate/distribute-objects-with-cloudfront/cdn.md

   * CloudFront
   * CloudFormation

+## Known Limitations
+1. The maximum object size that can be distributed is 6mb due tue AWS Lambda limitations.
+2. The solution provides a guide for distributing a single object which will be accessed through a CloudFront URL.
+Access to different objects via URL (e.g https://{cloudfront-id}.cloudfront.net/{object-name}) is not supported, although it could be added with additional development.

 ## Running Steps
 ### Step 1: Create IAM Role for AWS Service execution.
 1. Login to AWS Console and navigate to `IAM` dashboard.